rust-lang/cargo/src/doc/src/reference/unstable.md

 Experimental Cargo features are only available on the nightly channel.
 You typically use one of the `-Z` flags to enable them.
 Run `cargo -Z help` to see a list of flags available.
-All Z flags accept either dashes or underscores as separators.

 `-Z unstable-options` is a generic flag for enabling other unstable command-line flags.
 Options requiring this will be called out below.